songc0a/PINN-Helmholtz-solver-adaptive-sine/README.md

 # Citation information

-If you find our codes and publications helpful, please kindly cite the following publications.
+If you find our codes and publications helpful, please kindly cite the following publication.

 @article{song2021versatile,
   title={A versatile framework to solve the Helmholtz equation using physics-informed neural networks},